Non-diffracting meronic spin defects of light: Meronic spin defects

 where the summation runs over all zeros of $\psi_z$, and the zeros of $\psi_\perp$ have not been included in (\ref{eq:Qsimplified}) since from (\ref{eq:sz}) $s_z=0$.
 We can simplify $s_z^{(\infty)}=\rrm{sgn}\lr{\sgz}$, since for a paraxial field the SAM density becomes longitudinal far away from the origin, where the transverse field dominates [as seen from Eq. (\ref{eq:ratio}) for $r/\lambda\gg1$ and Eq. (\ref{eq:sz}) for $\rho\to0$].
-This guarantees that the solid angle $Q$ is quantized, as we show below.
+This guarantees the solid angle $Q$ to be quantized, as we show below.

 The topological charges of the SAM vortices are organized by the TA field ratio (\ref{eq:ratio}) yielding $\gamma=\pi/2-\rrm{sgn}\lr{\ell}\phi$.
-At the boundary reads $q^{(\infty)}=-\rrm{sgn}\lr{\sgz}\oint\nabla\gamma\rrm{d}\bm{l}/2\pi=\rrm{sgn}\lr{\sgz}\rrm{sgn}\lr{\ell}$.
-Finally, the vortices of the longitudinal field contribute to the solid angle (\ref{eq:Qsimplified}) as $q^{||}=-\rrm{sgn}\lr{\sgz}\cdot\rrm{sgn}\lr{\ell}\cdot\lr{|\ell|-1}$, where we have used the phase structure of $\psi_z$ in (\ref{eq:psi_z}) and each of the vortices is weighted by $s^{||}_z=\rrm{sgn}\lr{\sgz}$.
+At the boundary reads $q^{(\infty)}=+\rrm{sgn}\lr{\sgz}\oint\nabla\gamma\rrm{d}\bm{l}/2\pi=-\rrm{sgn}\lr{\sgz\ell}$.
+Finally, the vortices of the longitudinal field contribute to the solid angle (\ref{eq:Qsimplified}) as $q^{||}=+\rrm{sgn}\lr{\sgz}\cdot\rrm{sgn}\lr{\ell}\cdot\lr{|\ell|-1}$, where we have used the phase structure of $\psi_z$ in (\ref{eq:psi_z}) and each of the vortices is weighted by $s^{||}_z=\rrm{sgn}\lr{\sgz}$.
 Plugging the charges in (\ref{eq:Qsimplified}) we obtain the fractional solid angle of the meronic spin defect as

 where we have kept the function $\rrm{sgn}^2\lr{\sgz}$ yielding $+1$ except for $\sgz=0$ where the texture is degenerate and the solid angle covered in the unit sphere is zero.
-Although both $\sgz\gtrless0$ have the same solid angle for a given $\ell$, the spin textures for $\sgz\ell>0$ are circulations, while for $\sgz\ell<0$ they are saddles, as shown in Fig.~\ref{fig:F2}.
+Although both $\sgz\gtrless0$ have the same solid angle for a given $\ell$, the spin textures for $\sgz\ell<0$ are circulations, while for $\sgz\ell>0$ they are saddles, as shown in Fig.~\ref{fig:F2}.